SoCaTel/data-handlers/twitterhandler/README.md

 then used for data retrieval.
 The retrieved data are then stored within the KB2.1 – Raw Data Repository.

 **All tweets are also being semantically annotated by the Semantic Pre-processing Layer.
-This is accomplished using the LinkedPipes docker container provided by EVERIS**
+This is accomplished using the LinkedPipes docker container provided by EVERIS [here](https://github.com/SoCaTel/semantic-preprocessing-pipelines).**

 ## Getting Started
 ### Prerequisites